MattB859/MS2-Space-Attack-game/README.md

 -  ###  User stories

-    -   ### First Time Visitor Goals
+    -   ### First Time User Goals

-        1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the game.
+        1. As a First Time User, I want to easily understand the main purpose of the site.

-        2. As a First Time Visitor, I want the game controls to be simple and easy to use.
+        2. As a First Time User, I want the game controls to be simple and easy to use.

-        3. As a First Time Visitor, I want the game to be fun and challenging.
+        3. As a First Time User, I want the game to be challenging.

-        4. As a First Time Visitor, I want the website and game to load fast.
+        4. As a First Time User, I want the site to be responsive.

-    -   ### Returning Visitor Goals
+    -   ### Returning User Goals

-        1. As a Returning Visitor, I want to be able to play the game on multiple devices.
+        1. As a Returning User, I want to view my current score so i can keep track of my progress.

-        2. As a Returning Visitor, I want to see if there is any new updated information that i may find useful.
+        2. As a Returning User, I want the game to automatically restart after i lose.

-        3. As a Returning Visitor, I want to see if there have been any new features added to the game.
+        3. As a Returning User, I want to see my total score at the end of every game.

-        4. As a Returning Visitor, I want to see new games added that i can enjoy.

     -   ### Frequent User Goals

-        1. As a Frequent User, I want to play games on the go using my mobile device.
+        1. As a Frequent User, I want the site to be responsive so i can play on the go.

         2. As a Frequent User, I want the game and website to load fast.

         3. As a Frequent User, I want to see if there are any newly added gaming updates.

-        4. As a Frequent User, I want the game to continue being challenging and fun to play

 -  ### Website Design